-Next, from the “Global Settings” screen, access the first settings option “General Settings”.
+Next, from the “Global Settings” screen, click on the first settings option “General Settings”.
 This section allows you to act upon all your forms from one place.
 This helps you save time as you won’t have to adjust these settings for each form one by one.
 This settings screen also helps in WordPress form design, layout, allowed file types for upload etc.

 Scroll down on the “General Settings” screen and you will find the “Hide WordPress Toolbar” setting.

 This is the fifth setting on the screen.
 You will have to uncheck the “Hide WordPress Toolbar” checkbox.
 Disabling this setting hides the toolbar, or admin bar, from the frontend of the site.
-The admin bar will now be invisible to all logged in users when accessing your site from the frontend.
+The admin bar will now be invisible to all logged in users when they access your site from the frontend.
 The admin bar will remain visible to the site admin though, so the admin can work with it even from the frontend of the site.

 Don’t forget to click the “Save” button to save your changes.

 A Quick Solution Maker

-As you saw from the process described above, it is quite easy to disable WordPress admin bar for all users except administrators with RegistrationMagic.
+As you saw from the process described above, it is quite easy to disable WordPress admin bar for all users except the admin with RegistrationMagic.

-Do a test of these instructions on your site and let us know in the comments below if this tutorial on ‘how to hide admin bar in WordPress for users’ was helpful or not.
-We have many more tutorials covering why RegistrationMagic is your ultimate solution for WordPress user registrations.
+Do a test of these methods on your site and let us know in the comments below if this tutorial on ‘how to hide admin bar in WordPress for users’ was helpful or not.
+We have many more tutorials covering why RegistrationMagic is your ultimate answer to WordPress user registrations.
 Visit our Facebook Page to stay updated on latest RegistrationMagic feature launches.